dlstreamer/pipeline-server/samples/edgex_bridge/README.md

 You will see the following results by probing EdgeX endpoints.
 These are useful for your integration with EdgeX Application Services.

-1. Remember this sample shows that the `edgex-video-analytics-serving` container is forwarding detection events through the `edgex-device-mqtt` device service which is registered with EdgeX and we can view details reported by edgex-core-metadata (which responds on port 48081):
+1. Remember this sample shows that the `edgex-dlstreamer-pipeline-server` container is forwarding detection events through the `edgex-device-mqtt` device service which is registered with EdgeX and we can view details reported by edgex-core-metadata (which responds on port 48081):

    ```bash
    curl -i --get http://localhost:48081/api/v1/deviceservice/name/edgex-device-mqtt